-A great marketing agency is committed to making your dreams a reality, because its staff is passionate about building brands and retaining customers.
-It’s able to offer solutions for all of your business needs, from marketing to every consumer in your funnel to customizing ideas specific to your industry.
+A great marketing agency is committed to making your dreams a reality because its staff is passionate about building brands and retaining customers.
+It can offer solutions for all of your business needs, from marketing to every consumer in your funnel to customizing ideas specific to your industry.

 More than anything, the right agency will be willing to work with whatever you have in mind.
 While most agencies have tried-and-true processes, the best ones are willing to experiment until they find what achieves the best results for your business.